UCDavisLibrary/ava/digitizing_ava_boundaries.md

     * Note that as you near the edge of a map, you may need to turn off or reorder some of the maps to adjust for the white edges of the scanned maps that obscure the maps underneath.
     * If the AVA you are digitizing is very close to another that has already been digitized, read the boundary descriptions for both and determine if they share a boundary.
 If they share a boundary, make sure you snap your vertices to the vertices of the other boundary.
     * Pay close attention to the wording describing the boundaries.
 Some require a straight line between points and use language like "the next point is a straight line to the peak at 1700 feet".
 Others require you to digitize along a feature and use language like "follow along Cold Creek until it crosses J Street".
 5. When you are done digitizing, fill out the attribute data based on the text of the official Federal Register documents.
-The definitions of the attributes are found in the [README.md file](https://github.com/UCDavisLibrary/ava/blob/master/README.md).
+The definitions of the attributes are found in the [README.md file](https://github.com/UCDavisLibrary/ava/blob/master/README.md).  *Note:* Contributors using QGIS 2.18.10 or older with GDAL 2.2.0 should fill in any blanks in their attribute table with N/A due to a known issue with how unset values are handled.
+A [more permanent fix](https://issues.qgis.org/issues/16812) is in the works.
 6. Save Layer Edits.
 7. Toggle Editing off.
 8. Close QGIS if you’re done making new AVAs, or start over from Step 3e above to make another.